 And a Fort Worth man claimed to have the largest madstone in the country and was considering exhibiting it at the World’s Fair of 1893.
 Note that two or three Fort Worth physicians attested to the fineness of Mr. Gavin’s madstone.
 Clip is from the June 23, 1891 Fort Worth Gazette.

 These two clips are from the Fort Worth Register in 1902.
 A Euless man was seeking a madstone.
 Two days later the paper printed a letter from a reader advising where such a stone might be found.

 Reliance on madstones lingered into the twentieth century.
 In 1924 a Star-Telegram editorial lamented the myth of the madstone after a madstone had been used with tragic results in Los Angeles, Texas (who knew?
-Los Angeles is between San Antonio and Laredo).
+Los Angeles, Texas is between San Antonio and Laredo).

 In 1939 the state medical association’s museum on El Paso Street added a madstone to its collection, on loan from a resident of Fairmount.

-By midcentury the application of madstones boiled in milk, like patent medicines, was spoken of as quackery of the past and was virtually forsaken as a medical procedure.
+By midcentury the application of a madstone boiled in milk to cure disease in a patient was regarded as quaint quackery of the past and was virtually forsaken as a medical procedure.
 Just as well.
-Imagine trying to get Blue Cross to pay for that.
+Imagine trying to get Blue Cross to pay for it.